Seif el-Din el-Zoubi: Biography

 Haneen Zoabi, who served as a Member of the Knesset for the Joint List, is a relative.

 Controversy

-According to Israeli historian Ori Stendel, el-Zoubi had used his ties with the Israeli establishment to compensate for the decline of his political power within the Zubia clan.
+According to Israeli historian Ori Stendel, el-Zoubi used his ties with the Israeli establishment to compensate for the decline of his political power within the Zubia clan.
 Historian Hillel Cohen wrote that el-Zoubi was "upgraded" by Mapai in exchange for relinquishing national demands and legitimizing land confiscations.
 Yitzhak Laor described his conduct as tantamount to taking political bribery.